zeenix/zeenix/README.md

 ## Career Highlights 🚀

+* Senior Embedded Engineer at [JUCR GmbH] from May 2024.
+From its charging app to its charging stations, JUCR creates an end-to-end reliable and convenient charging solution.
+My team is responsible for the charging station part.
+All the code is written in Rust and involves a mix of Embedded Linux and baremetal development.
+We rely on frameworks like tokio and embassy.

 * Rust & FOSS specialist consultant at Mercedes-Benz Vans in the Digital Upfitter project on a 1 year contract from Dec 2022 to Dec 2023.
 My work included:
   * Development of the Digital Upfitter platform, especially the Rust components.